While You’re Pregnant

 The U.S. is one of the only countries in the world with no law guaranteeing women the right to paid leave for childbirth.
 However, you may have the right to take unpaid leave for childbirth and return to your job.

-*In April 2016, New York passed the most generous paid family leave law in the nation.
+*In April 2016, New York passed a groundbreaking paid family leave law in the nation.
 The law does not go into effect until January 1, 2018.

 Leave for Childbirth and Adoption